hepplerj/jekyll-blog/_posts/2010-12-29-the-rubyist-historian-getting-started.markdown

 ---
 wordpress_id: 545
 layout: post
 title: "The Rubyist Historian: Getting Started"
 date: 2010-12-29 07:30:49 -06:00
 wordpress_url: http://www.jasonheppler.org/?p=545
-tags: Ruby Programming Rubyist-Historian
+tags:
+- ruby
+- programming
 ---
 The purpose of this ebook is to provide a brief overview of the Ruby programming language and consider ways Ruby (or any other programming language) can be applied to the day-to-day operations of humanities scholars.
 Once you complete this book, you should have a good understanding of Ruby basics, be able to complete basic tasks with Ruby, and hopefully leave with a solid basis that will allow you to continue learning.  <!--more-->